cityofaustin/Residential-Permitting/_library/Request to Rely on Applicant Certifications of Compliance for Single-Family Development: Interior Remodel.md

 ---
-title: Building Service Planning Application (BSPA)
+title: Request to Rely on Applicant Certifications of Compliance for Single-Family Development: Interior Remodel
 description: Brief description of this form or document
-document_type: application
+document_type: form
-file_path: /assets/applications-and-forms/bspa.pdf
+file_path: /assets/applications-and-forms/Certificate_of_Compliance-Interior_Remodel.pdf

 ---